 The terms of the administrative directive shall be specified in the administrative directive notice letter issued.
 A student who has been issued an administrative directive, or has requested and been denied an administrative directive, shall be entitled to a prompt review of the need for and/or terms of the administrative directive.
-Any party seeking a review shall submit a written request with supporting documentation to the Assistant Vice President for Student Affairs/Dean of Students.
-The decision of the Assistant Vice President for Student Affairs/Dean of Students shall be made within two (2) business days of the receipt of the written request and shall be final.
+Any party seeking a review shall submit a written request with supporting documentation to the Vice President for Student Affairs.
+The decision of the Vice President for Student Affairs shall be made within two (2) business days of the receipt of the written request and shall be final.
 The party who submitted the request shall be notified of the decision regarding the administrative directive in writing.